 For a publisher it’s about sales; they want good work that is likely to sell.
 And selling is what you will want your work to do as well.
 You do want people to read your story, don’t you?

-Of course you can always self-publish but how do you know it’s good enough to put out there in the public domain?
+You can always self-publish but how do you know it’s good enough to put out there in the public domain?

 If you are considering self-publishing you really need to examine your motives for doing so.
 Is it simply because you fancy the idea of seeing your name in print?
 Or because you think you’ve got something good enough that other people will want to read?